What is Cloud Performance Testing and What are the Top Cloud-Based Performance Testing Service Providers?

 Cloud is nothing but a virtually hosted environment.
 Which means there won’t be any physical devices and servers, everything is virtual.
 This makes the environment set up cost-effective for testing as well as to host an application.

-For Example, we initially requested for 3 servers and then after one test run we planned to add more servers to the existing setup, we can raise a request for any number of additional servers and that will be added to the existing setup.
+For Example, we initially requested for 3 servers, and then after one test run we planned to add more servers to the existing setup, we can raise a request for any number of additional servers that will be added to the existing setup.
 We also have an option to request server degradation after the test run.

-In Cloud performance testing we use cloud-based infrastructure for conducting our tests.
+In Cloud performance testing, we use cloud-based infrastructure to conduct our tests.
 Cloud performance testing not only helps us to deploy our application over the cloud but it also supports generating the user load across different geographical locations without setting up any additional components.

 We need to consider Storage, Processing, Bandwidth, and the total number of users to successfully implement the cloud environment.

 We can set up the performance environment in any of the three ways based on our project scope.

 - Deploy the application in a local lab and load generators on the cloud.

 - Deploy the application in the cloud and load generators in the local lab.

 - Deploy both application and load generators on a cloud.